 There’s been a lot of talk recently regarding advertisers tracking iOS users, more or less, without their knowledge.
-Earlier this week we showed you how to opt out of Verizon’s (and AT&T’s) info-sharing program.
+Not long ago, we showed you how to opt out of Verizon and AT&T’s info-sharing program.

 There’s two things you can do on your iOS device to limit the amount of your information that gets shared with advertisers (this is in addition to the aforementioned carrier opt-out).
 And they’re both super simple.

-The first one is merely a setting you can toggle on in iOS 6.
+The first one is merely a setting you can toggle on in iOS.
 We touched on this feature a bit back in early September, but with all of the recent talk of ad tracking, we figured it was worth mentioning again.

 And that’s all there is to it!
 The main thing to remember here is that this won’t turn off advertisements in apps or through Safari — you’ll still see them.
 This will just make them less personal (and creepy?).